 You have worked long, hard hours to build your business.
 You have carefully chosen the right insurance policies to protect it.
 You rely on your insurance coverage to help keep your business running smoothly across a wide variety of circumstances.

-When you submit a claim and the insurance company refuses to pay, it may feel like you were dumping your money into premiums for nothing.
+When you submit a homeowner's insurance claim and the insurance company refuses to pay, your first step should be to contact one of our insurance lawyers to determine the validity of your claim, and whether it is worthwhile to pursue..
 Your bottom line can be hit hard if you have to cover a loss that insurance was supposed to address.
 Thankfully, you have other options.

 If you think your insurance company is wrongfully denying your claim, then you may need the legal team at VG Law Group, LLP to help you work through the dispute with your insurance company.